-The original R-CNN framework turned out to be expensive in both time and disk space due to a lack of shared computations between the individual training steps (i.e., CNN, SVM classifiers, bounding box regressors).
+The original R-CNN framework proved to be time and memory consuming due to a lack of shared computations between each training step (i.e., CNN, SVM classifiers, bounding box regressors).
 To this end, \citet{girshick_fast_2015} developed an extension, called \textit{Fast R-CNN}, in which the individual computations were integrated into a jointly trained framework.
-Instead of feeding the region proposals generated by selective search to the CNN, both operations are swapped, so that the entire input image is now processed by the CNN to produce a shared convolutional feature map.
-The region proposals are then projected onto the shared feature map and a feature vector of fixed-length is extracted from each region proposal using a region-of-interest pooling layer.
+Instead of feeding the region proposals generated by selective search to the CNN, the two operations are swapped, so that the entire input image is now processed by the CNN to produce a joint convolutional feature map.
+The region proposals are then projected onto the joint feature map and a fixed-length feature vector is extracted from each region proposal using a region-of-interest pooling layer.
 Subsequently, the extracted features are consumed by a sequence of fully connected layers to predict the results for the final object classes and the bounding box offset values for refinement purposes \citep{girshick_fast_2015}.
 This approach saves memory and improves both, the accuracy and efficiency of object detection models \citep{zhao_object_2019, liu_deep_2020}.

-Both R-CNN and Fast R-CNN have the drawback that they rely on external region proposals generated by selective search, which is a time-consuming process.
+Both R-CNN and Fast R-CNN have the disadvantage of relying on external region proposals generated by selective search, which is a time-consuming process.
 Against this backdrop, \cite{ren_faster_2017} introduced another extension, called \textit{Faster R-CNN}.
 As an innovative enrichment, the detection framework consists of a \textit{region proposal network} (RPN) as a sub-network for nominating regions of interest.
 The RPN is a CNN by itself and replaces the functionality of the selective search algorithm.
-To classify objects, the RPN is connected to a Fast R-CNN model, with wich it shares convolutional layers and the resulting feature maps.
+To classify objects, the RPN is connected to a Fast R-CNN model with which it shares convolutional layers and the resulting feature maps.